 pnpm add @uraniadev/sveltekit-valibot-openapi valibot @valibot/to-json-schema

-Each key is an HTTP method, and each value comes from defineEndpoint.
+Each key is an HTTP method, each value is created with defineEndpoint().

 // src/routes/api/todos/+server.ts